Table of Contents

 You must be aware of the various factors that affect the own-damage car insurance premium.
 These are:

-• Market value of car
+- Market value of car–

-The existing market price of the car is one of the deciding factors in calculating the premium in the own-damage car insurance policy.
+The existing market price of the car is one of the deciding factors in calculating the premium in the own-damage car insurance policy. - Displacement of your car–

 Displacement in other words is also known as the cubic capacity of a car.
 It is directly proportional to the car’s speed.
-Therefore, the higher the cc, the higher will be the risk, this results in the own damage premium amount to be on a higher side.
+Therefore, the higher the cc, the higher will be the risk, this results in the own damage premium amount to be on a higher side. - Model of the car–

 The car’s model also plays an important role while calculating the premium of the own-damage car insurance plan.
-If the car is on a costlier side, then the premium will automatically be on a higher side.
+If the car is on a costlier side, then the premium will automatically be on a higher side. - Age of the car–

 Older cars tend to lose their value.
 So, the car’s age of the policyholder matters while calculating the premium.
-In simple words, the damage premium will be less, if the car is old.
+In simple words, the damage premium will be less, if the car is old. - No claim bonus–

 If the policyholder has no claims in a year, then the no claim bonus percentage will help them to reduce their own damage premium amount.
-NCB can get you a premium discount up to 50%.
+NCB can get you a premium discount up to 50%. - Opted add-ons

 The type of add-on chosen by the customer in their own damage policy directly affects the premium.